 Spanish mission excavates 11 ancient tombs in Ahansia

-Te Spanish archaeological mission under the National Antiquities Museum in Madrid has unearthed about eleven tombs built with unburnt bricks inside a cemetery dating back to 2061- 2190 BC.
-The mission found fake gates, religious paintings and courban tables.
+Te Spanish archaeological mission under the National Antiquities Museum in Madrid has unearthed eleven tombs built with unburnt bricks inside a cemetery dating back to 2061- 2190 BC.
+The mission found fake gates, religious paintings, and urban tables.

-The mission has unearthed 12 chambers built with unburnt bricks with arch ceilings.
+The mission has unearthed 12 chambers built with unburnt bricks with arched ceilings.